alf-tool/alf-core/doc/operators/relational/wrap.md

 DESCRIPTION

-This operator wraps attributes in ATTR_LIST as a new, tuple-valued attribute named AS.
+This operator wraps attributes in ATTRIBUTES as a new, tuple-valued attribute named AS.

-With --allbut, it wraps all attributes not specified in ATTR_LIST instead.
+With the allbut option, it wraps all attributes not specified in ATTRIBUTES instead.

 EXAMPLE